 From December 2021 to March 2022, 3,140 tons of uranium/vanadium ore was mined from the Sunday Mine Complex.
 The mining contractor calculated uranium grades based upon scintillometer sampling of each 10-ton truckload and vanadium quantities were derived by applying the 6:1 historical ratio.
 The estimated stockpiled ore inventory is 50,289 pounds of uranium and 301,736 pounds of vanadium.
-Using March 31, 2023 commodity prices and historical recovery rates, and before incurring milling and processing costs, the gross post-processing value of the stockpiled ore is approximately \$4.5 million .
-This value is not reflected as an asset on the balance sheet as the costs to produce the stockpiled ore inventory were expensed in accordance with Regulation SK-1300.
+The value of this stockpile is not reflected as an asset on the balance sheet as the costs to produce the stockpiled ore inventory was expensed in accordance with Regulation SK-1300.